 Stuff Packs only offer a minimal add-on to the base game, which mostly include new items, features in Create a Sim and new career paths.

-The latest game in The Sims 4 franchise is an Expansion Pack called The Sims 4 Eco Lifestyle.
-The team is also in the process of creating the first community-voted Stuff Pack, which is called The Sims 4 Nifty Knitting Stuff Pack.
+The latest game in The Sims 4 franchise is a Expansion Pack called The Sims 4 Snowy Escape.

 The Sims 4 Expansion Packs